Talk to a Lawyer

 You can get a reverse mortgage on a condominium, but it must be your principal residence, and it might not be a good idea.

-If I Get a Reverse Mortgage, Can I Leave My Home to My Heirs?
+Can I Leave My Home to My Heirs If I Have a Reverse Mortgage?

 If you take out a reverse mortgage, you can leave your home to your heirs when you die.
 But you'll leave less of an asset to them, and they might have trouble keeping the property.